Part 1 – Securities Fraud in Canada

 Canada was once ahead of its time in securities legislation discourse.

-What happened is this – in 1916, the Bond Dealers Association of Canada was formed by a handful of nationally known bond house executives in Toronto – John Worth Mitchell of Dominion Securities Corporation Limited (now RBC Dominion Securities), J. H. Gundy of Wood, Gundy & Company Limited and A.E.
+In 1916, the Bond Dealers Association of Canada was formed by a handful of nationally known bond house executives in Toronto – John Worth Mitchell of Dominion Securities Corporation Limited (now RBC Dominion Securities), J. H. Gundy of Wood, Gundy & Company Limited and A.E.
 Ames of A. E. Ames & Company Limited.
 They were famous financiers in Canada, the US and the UK who later ran (with E. B. Wood), Canada’s Victory Bond programs for the federal government for both World Wars.

 In its first year, the Bond Dealers Association set up a committee at the request of the federal Minister of Finance to consult on securities matters.